Auditable data fueling the circular economy

-An important part of optimising circular economy is to reuse already produced machines or parts of them.
+An important part of optimizing circular economy is to reuse already produced machines or parts of them.
 But when addressing companies as buyers for 2nd hand machines, it is necessary to meet their specific quality and production needs.
-Therefore, it is necessary to take the production process and also the ongoing utilisation into account when evaluating a further field of application.
+Therefore, it is necessary to take the production process and also the ongoing utilization into account when evaluating a further field of application.
 Additionally, if another company decides to buy a used machine, the residual value has also a strong correlation with the intensity of previous usage.
 For example, calculating the residual value of an electric vehicle or evaluating second use scenarios of the battery depends heavily on the usage of the battery pack.

 Auditable data as basis for product valuation

-Having auditable data from the production process and also from the ongoing utilisation provides as trusted basis for the evaluation of the wear of a machine and can be used for finding the present value of a machine.
+Having auditable data from the production process and also from the ongoing utilization provides as trusted basis for the evaluation of the wear of a machine and can be used for finding the present value of a machine.
 Our technology enables the access to selected auditable data during production and also during usage and provides full auditability across companies and therefore across all previous owners.

 This auditable data can in future be used for automated pricing of used machinery, offer pay-per-use business models or new financing and insurance solutions.

-Our proposed approaches aim to incentivise a more sustainable product usage or help find suitable reuse or second life applications for products.
+Our proposed approaches aim to incentivize a more sustainable product usage or help find suitable reuse or second life applications for products.
 We think these are necessary starting points for getting closer to a more circular economy and therefore help reach the sustainable development goals (SDG).

 Curious?
 Talk to us!

 In the last decade, the number of times “data” is referred to as the new gold, oil, soil, etc. in presentations and conference talks have exploded.
 In this blog post, you get to know why a “data asset strategy” makes sense for your company.